Wednesday, February 22, 2023

 The Barn (Peoria)

 In the early 1970's, concert promoters Bill Love of Love, Inc and Jay Goldberg, then owner of Budget Tapes & Records in Peoria, organized a series of rock concerts at the Barn (9201 N. Galena Rd., Route 29) just north of Peoria, Illinois.
-These shows featured some of the top touring rock bands of the era along with several local groups.
+These shows featured some of the top touring rock bands of the era along with various local groups.
 Nearly two dozen shows have been identified over a one year period but there were likely several more.

 We need your help documenting this short-lived but important venue in central Illinois' rock history!
 If you attended a show at the Barn in '71-'72 and can add to the list of shows or just have a story to tell we'd love to hear it.
 Also, if you have any photos, posters, flyers or recordings of any kind we'd love to see and hear them.
 Please reach out to us at: downstatesounds@gmail.com